webgptorg/book/ABSTRACT.md

 ## Aspects of great AI agent

-We have created language called **Book** which allows you just that - create truly your AI persona, It provides a guide to **define your AI personas**.
+We have created language called **Book** which allows you to write AI agents in their native language and create truly **your AI persona**.
+Book provides a guide to **define all the traits and commitments**.

-This language is based on system message / prompting which are decorated by commitments.
+You can look at it as prompting (or writing a system message) but decorated by **commitments**.

 ### `Persona` commitment